Core P3M Data Club Introduction

 Core P3M Data Club Outputs

 For ease of reference, we are calling the scenario we have created and the principles we promote as Business Integrated (P3M) Governance – abbreviated to BIG.
 The Chapters in the BIG knowledge base contain prose, illustrations and links to the original working materials (which have been subject to less quality review that the prose has).
 Each has link to further discussion and resources.
-These include:
+These include (links on the headings):

 Introduction – high level introduction to the ‘problem’, simple perspectives from key stakeholder groups, consequences and outline of the Core P3M Data and Business Integrated Governance Model.
 This also includes the Framework Overview – basis of the Model, Accountability, the governance framework for accountabilities, introduction to operation using the Model, the importance of cadence and harmonisation, outline of ‘what’s in it for me?’ for key stakeholder groups.